 Purchase Real World IFR

-Real World IFR is a NEW online video program that shows the IFR system from a pilot’s perspective -
+Real World IFR is an online video program that shows the IFR system from a pilot’s perspective -

 how it works and what instrument pilots really experience during IFR flights.